-There will be also some unoccupied states between $\mu_2$ and $\mu_B$ that can be found as follows.
-The total number of available states in this range is
+There will be also some unoccupied local states between $\mu_2$ and $\mu_B$ that can be found as follows.
+The total number of available local states in this range is

 The factor 2 comes because in this range of energy we have to consider right moving $+k$ states as well as left moving $-k$ states.
+The $+k$ states end in the right reservoir and $-k$ states originate from the right reservoir.
 If we imagine a situation when all these states are unoccupied and then some of the $+k$ states will be filled up by electrons transmitted across the scatterer from the left.
 Which means, of the $ \frac{d n}{dE} (\mu_B - \mu_2) $ right moving states in the right lead, the number of unoccupied ones will be

 All the $-k$ states will be unoccupied because the only way that these states can be occupied is if they receive an electron from the right reservoir and at zero temperature this cannot happen in the energy interval $\mu_B-\mu_2$.
-Any transmitted electron from left or reflected electron from the right can only go to a $+k$ state.
+Any transmitted electron from left reservoir or reflected electron from the right reservoir can only go to a $+k$ state.
 Which means all the $ \frac{d n}{dE} (\mu_B - \mu_2) $ left moving states in this energy range will be unoccupied in the right lead.
 So the total number of unoccupied states in right lead will be

 Let us now consider the left lead.
 Number of occupied local states at a point between $\mu_A$ and $\mu_1$